oprogramador/sort-any/README.md

 - symbols are sorted in the alphabetical order according to their description
 - rules of arrays sorting:
   - the most important is the length (always a shorter array is less than a longer array)
-  - if the length is the same, we sort (recursively using this algorithm) both arrays and we compare the least item from both arrays
+  - if the length is the same, we sort (recursively using this algorithm) both arrays and we compare the smallest item from both arrays
-  - if the least item is the same, we compare the second least item, and so on
+  - if the smallest item is the same, we compare the second smallest item, and so on
   - if the arrays include the same values, we compare the elements at 0 index
   - if the elements at 0 index are the same, we compare the elements at 1 index, 2 index, and so on
   - if all the elements are equal, the arrays are equal
 - rules of objects sorting:
   - the most important is the number of the keys (always an object with less keys is less than an object with more keys)
-  - if the number of keys is the same, we sort (recursively using this algorithm) the keys (which can be either strings or symbols) and we compare the least keys from the both objects
+  - if the number of keys is the same, we sort (recursively using this algorithm) the keys (which can be either strings or symbols) and we compare the smallest keys from both objects
-  - if the least key is the same, we compare the second least key, and so on
+  - if the smallest key is the same, we compare the second smallest key, and so on
-  - if all the keys are the same, we compare the values at the least key
+  - if all the keys are the same, we compare the values at the smallest key
-  - if the values at the least key are the same, we compare sequentially next values taking each time a bigger key unless the values differ
+  - if the values at the smallest key are the same, we compare sequentially next values taking each time a bigger key unless the values differ
   - if all the values are the same, we compare the keys at 0 index (`Object.keys(object)[0]`)
   - if the keys at 0 index are the same, we compare the keys at 1 index, 2 index, and so on
   - if all the keys are the same, the objects are equal